dawarich-app/site/docs/features/visits-and-places.md

 BulkVisitsSuggestingJob.perform_later(start_at: start_at, end_at: end_at, user_ids: [user.id])
 ```

 This will perform a background job to suggest you visits.
 Should be finished in a few seconds to a few minutes depending on how big your provided timeframe is.
-Sidekiq must be running, it will perform a background job to suggest you visits.
 After the job is finished, you will be able to see the new visits in the drawer panel.

 ## Area selection